Five Points Gang: Rise to power

 As the Five Points Gang became more experienced, Kelly and his lieutenants saw the money to be made by supporting corrupt politicians in their election bids.
 By threatening voters, falsifying voter lists and stuffing ballot boxes, the gang aided city officials of the Democratic Party political machine Tammany Hall to retain power.
 At the turn of the 20th century, the only competitors to the Five Pointers were from Monk Eastman's gang.

-The rivals disputed claims to a strip of territory of the Lower East Side in Manhattan.
+The rivals disputed claims to a strip of territory of the Lower East Side of Manhattan.
 In 1901, a Five Pointer shot Eastman in the stomach, but he survived.
 Soon after, one of his crew killed a Five Pointer in retaliation.
 By 1903 the feud escalated, and the two gangs openly engaged in warfare.
 In one incident, Kelly, Torrio and 50 Five Pointers were in a gun battle with a similarly sized force of Eastman's gang.
 City Police called to the scene had to retreat from the battle, which lasted several hours.
 Three men were killed, and many were wounded in the battle.
 When the police finally gained control of the situation, they arrested Eastman, but he spent only a few hours in jail.
 A Tammany-controlled judge released him after Eastman swore that he was innocent.

 The general public was angered about warfare in the streets.
 A Tammany Hall deputy named Tom Foley brought Kelly and Eastman together and told them that neither would receive any political protection if they did not resolve the border dispute.
 They restored peace for a short time, but within two months, violence had risen again.
 Officials brought together the two leaders, but asked them to take on each other in a boxing match with the winner's gang to take the disputed territory.

 On the appointed day, hundreds of men from both sides met at an abandoned house in the Bronx.
 Eastman and Kelly fought each other viciously.
 Kelly had been a boxer in his younger days, and was said to make a better showing in the earlier rounds, but Eastman was a larger man and fought ferociously.
 The fight lasted two hours and by the end of the match, both had suffered heavy punishment, but neither man had been knocked out and the match was declared a draw.
 The gang leaders told their men that they were still at war.

 At this point, the Tammany Hall bosses decided to back the Five Points crew and to withdraw any legal or political help for Eastman and his gang.
 In 1904 Eastman was beaten unconscious by a policeman who had foiled a robbery in progress.
 Eastman was convicted of the crime and sentenced to a 10-year term in Sing Sing prison (Ossining Correctional Facility) in Ossining, New York.